shreyan001/SocialSlice/README.md

 - Polish overall user experience with focus on Web2-like simplicity

 **Bonus Points:**
-- Document roadmap progress with completed milestones[1]
+- Document roadmap progress with completed milestones
-- Demonstrate evolution of the project with metrics[1]
+- Demonstrate evolution of the project with metrics
-- Active participation in community feedback loops[1]
+- Active participation in community feedback loops

 ### Wave 6: Building (June 23) - Final Polish
-**Goal**: Build, judging criteria achieved[1]
+**Goal**: Build, judging criteria achieved

 **Deliverables:**
 - Complete end-to-end testing of all platform components